weaveworks/weave-gitops-private/docs/rfcs/0004-extend-git-providers/README.md

 is the best alternative to achieve the largest git-providers support with smaller building effort.
 In that sense, it is preferred over building each git provider integration ourselves.

+Given the previous statement, the following recommendation is provided:

+1. To create within weave gitops enterprise an interface around the PR user journey that abstracts it usage from go-git-providers.
+2. To use a factory-like pattern by git provider where:
+   1. For go-git-providers supported git providers, like github or gitlab, to implement this interface via go-git-providers.
+   2. For other git providers, implement it via go-scm.

+Given that this solution increases the complexity on weave gitops enterprise side, an action to make this sustainable should be taken by either 1) reducing exposure to go-git-providers or 2) to contribute the git provider support for go-git-providers.

+### FAQ

-Given the previous statement, the alternative `#2 of extending go-git-providers with go-scm like solution` would be the preferred solution.
+#### Why not alternative #2 of extending go-git-providers with go-scm like solution

+It was the initial suggestion as it provided the greatest coverage with smallest work required within Weave Gitops.
 It has been proven technically feasible under the [azure devops poc](https://github.com/weaveworks/weave-gitops-enterprise/issues/1704).
 The recommendation would be to **just extend go-git-providers api required to support the `add` or `pull request`** wge user journey.
 To implement other api endpoints would be out of this recommendation.

-A [question](https://github.com/fluxcd/flux2/discussions/3292) has been raised to go-git-providers to understand the feasibility of this approach.
+However, there was a risk of not being feasible for the direction of the project.
+A [question](https://github.com/fluxcd/flux2/discussions/3292) was raised to go-git-providers to understand the feasibility of this approach.
+The risk has been materialised so no longer is an option.

-### FAQ

 #### What to do in case of go-git-providers solution is not feasible